HappleMan/diatgg/README.md

 diatgg.botStats(id)--id is optional if you submitted your bot's id during authentication --Example diatgg.botStats("794759245408370729")
---returns a bot's stats, like shards, shard_count, and server_count
+--returns a bot's stats, like shards, shard_count, and server_count if available
 ```

 Check if a user has voted: